andrew-k512/treehouse_css_basics/README.md

 27. Lists
   -In this video, we’ll cover the different ways we can use list properties to control the appearance of our lists.

+28. Text Shadows
+  -In this video, we'll learn how to add shadows to text with CSS.

+29.